 Well, it sort of does—in a good way.
-Automation software like Infusionsoft by Keap can take your place in sending emails and fulfilling business processes, accomplishing in moments what might take you hours of manual work to complete.
+Software like Keap can take your place in sending emails and fulfilling business processes, accomplishing in moments what might take you hours of manual work to complete.
 But, you don’t have to sound like a robot.
 An automated email is still a message from one person to another, one that can provide the personal touch hundreds or thousands of prospects and customers appreciate (and expect) from a small business.

 Automation software helps you respond quickly to inquiries, introduce your business to newcomers, and consistently communicate with prospects over weeks or months to nurture a lead into a sale.
 And automation can actually make emails feel more personal, as software ensures that you send the right message to the right customer at the right time, every time.
 To help automated emails sound like they came from you—if there were a thousand yous—use these twenty strategies, tips, and tricks.